Silence is golden... does silence count as consent?

 Tacit action or no action at all

-A tacit declaration of will is explained to us very well on the Internet on the most diverse pages.
+An implied declaration of intent is explained to us very well on the Internet on a wide variety of sites.
 Everyone knows that it can be a form of expression.
-But does it apply equally in data protection?
+But the same applies to data protection?

 A declaration of intent must be made by one's own will, i.e. it must be externally recognizable.

-An effective declaration of consent must be given voluntarily.
+A Effective declaration of consent must be submitted voluntarily.
 The person must be over 16 years of age.
-The written form is not mandatory, but is considered secure proof in the event of disputes.
+The written form is not mandatory, but is considered reliable proof in the event of disputes.

-Since the consent of the person concerned is a central component in data protection, he or she must be able to give legally valid and voluntary consent.
-It follows that the mere expiry of a time limit cannot be interpreted as consent.
+As the Consent of the person concerned is a central component of data protection the data subject must be in a position to give legally valid and voluntary consent.
+This means that the mere expiry of a deadline cannot be interpreted as consent.

 Possibility of revocation